theyeeche/Low-cost-3D-scanning-platform-with-Nordic-NRF51822/README.md

 ## Nordic demoboard
 - This demoboard is [艾克姆科技]IK-51822DK.
 ## Model we made
-We have put the model we made on the [Sketchfeb](https://sketchfab.com/TSChen11011/models).
+We have put some models we made on the [Sketchfeb](https://sketchfab.com/TSChen11011/models).

-This model is shoot by a phone.
+These model is shoot by a phone.